annkissam/akd/docs/BuildTimeVsRunTimeEnv.md

 end
 ```

-Now, our deployments can use runtime variables without us having to specify them
+Now, our deployments can use run-time variables without us having to specify them
 at deploy-time.

 ## Conclusion

 `Akd` provides two ways of providing run-time configuration to a release:

-* By adding `cmd_envs` to the start hook: This is a simpler approach, but needs
+* By adding `cmd_envs` to the start hook: This is a simpler approach, but
-  us to specify runtime environments at deploy-time.
+  requires us to specify run-time environments at deploy-time.

 * By creating a custom `distillery` command, and a custom `akd` hook which calls
-  the command: This is a more complex approach, but it loads the runtime
+  the command: This is a more complex approach, but it loads the run-time
   environments at publish time without having to provide them at deploy-time.

 This was just an example of how `akd` provides solutions to some of the problems